Creamy Cucumber Salad

 4.70 from 13 votes

 This Creamy Cucumber Salad recipe is a delicious contemporary version of the sour cream-based cucumber salad of Poland and Eastern Europe.
 Greek yogurt makes it healthier and ranch dressing takes it to another flavor level!
-Soo good with Baked BBQ Chicken Thighs!
+Soo good with Baked BBQ Chicken Thighs or my Reuben Casserole!

 Yogurt Ranch Cucumber Salad in serving bowl with antique serving spoon.